feelingundefeated/ec2-terraform/README.md

 (2)Create the variables.tf file.
 Once the main.tf file is created, it's time to set up the necessary variables. ...

 (3)Create the EC2 environment. ...
+   terraform init - Initializes the environment and pulls down the AWS provider. terraform plan - Creates an execution plan for the environment and confirm no bugs are found. terraform apply - Creates and automatically approves the environment.

 (4)Clean up the environment.